 Rotational grazing involves higher paddock-by-paddock stocking rates than set stocking.
 It focuses on grazing plants intensively at the most nutritious stage in their growth cycle while allowing palatable species to continue to thrive by providing adequate rest time between grazing events.

-- May require more infrastructure and possibly a greater labour input that set stocking.
+- may require more infrastructure and possibly a greater labour input than set stocking.

-Tactical grazing uses a range of grazing methods, including set stocking and rotational grazing, throughout a single year or series of years, to meet different animal and pasture objectives at various times.
-This allows a balance to be struck between the demands of various classes of livestock for growth rate, reproduction and maintenance and feed supply.
+Tactical grazing uses a range of grazing methods including set stocking and rotational grazing, throughout a single year or series of years, to meet different animal and pasture objectives.
+This allows a balance to be struck between feed supply and the demands of various classes of livestock for growth rate, reproduction and maintenance.